 What is a blood clot?

 A blood clot is basically a solid lump of blood cells.
 If a blood clot forms inside one of your vessels, it blocks off the flow of blood.
+Blood clots in pregnancy, or before you fall pregnant, make you high risk.

-The effect of the blockage depends on where it is located.
+The effect of the blood clot depends on where it is located.
 For example, a deep venous thrombosis (DVT) is a clot in the veins of the leg.
 The symptoms of a DVT are swelling and pain in the leg.
 A pulmonary embolus (PE) is a clot in the lung, so the symptoms include sudden shortness of breath and pain when you breathe.

 What is a thrombophilia?

 Thrombophilia roughly translates as “likes to clot.”
 It means your blood has an increased tendency to form blood clots.
+If you have a thrombophilia, you are even more likely to develop blood clots in pregnancy.

 You can be born with a thrombophilia (including inherited types that run in families).
 Alternatively, a tendency can develop later in life due to auto-immune disease, other underlying medical problems, lifestyle factors and medications.